Nikschavan/mssql-database-export-setup/README.md

 This table consists of all the redirects in the website.
 Export this table as JSON

+3. cmsContentType

+This defines the content type of the content in the website

+4. cmsContent

+This table contains relationship of all the content in cmsContentXML as well as cmsContentType.
+This table can be helpful to only import certain type of content type at a time.

 --------------------------

 Note - Microsoft documentation for setting up and restoring the database backup is available here.